In search of the truth about Diana Nyad

 [The experts] did report the box usually delivers a fatal sting.
 (16)

 They did not, and it does not.
-I talked to several experts, including Nyad's personal jellyfish guru, Dr. Angel Yanagihara.
+I communicated with several experts, including Dr. Angel Yanagihara, Nyad's personal jellyfish guru.
 None agreed with Nyad's assertion.
 Only a tiny percentage of stings prove fatal.
 See "Not a Tentacle to Stand On."

 Nyad follows her box statement with, "More people have died from the box than from shark bites."
-That's true, but it's not saying.
+That statement's true but close to meaningless.
 About 10 people per year die from shark bites worldwide.
 Dogs, tapeworms, and cows kill considerably more people than sharks do.

 We never encountered the deadly box jellyfish in the 1970s.
 But we were to learn three decades later, when attacked by the box, that they in fact had been sighted in those waters going back all the way to the 1800s.
 (82)